Coveo-Turbo/cli/README.md

 > To quick-start a new project:
 >
 > ```bash
-> npx @coveops/cli create:project TestComponent --create-component --with-styles --with-sandbox
+> npx @coveops/cli create:project TestComponent --create-component --with-styles --with-page
 > ```
 >
 > To use in a project where `@coveops/cli` is installed: